Trevor-Warthman-2/Chef/src/readme.md

 Todos:
+- get it working with the better DocumentType
+- push
+- rename v and r to d and r. remember plurals and capitolizations.
+- make new Variant require recipeId
+- edit create variant endpont to do the something
 - Remove variant from recipe when delete variant
 - Get Variant creation and deleter working
 - get variant endpoint

+HOW DO I SET THE TYPE OF A MODEL?
+IS IT A VARIANTDOCUMENT?
+WHT DO THEY NOT HAVE FUCKING IDS.

 - Do some more designing of database resources and plan out needs.
 - mark a way to show who has or has not voted on a variant